Skysurfer65/Login_CRUD/tests/README.md

 - checkPassword()

 # To run
-In console write: **npm run testcov**
+In console write: **npm run testcov**<br/>
-Of course all node modules for jest has to be installed first.
+Of course, all node modules for jest has to be installed first.

 # Author
 Richard Fehling, student at EC Utbildning, MVT21<br/>